Deputy Vice-Chancellor (Research and Innovation)

 7. Additional requirements for HDR Creative Arts submission and examination

-For candidates producing non-print creative work as part of a Master of Creative Arts or Doctor of Creative Arts, additional submission requirements are described in this section.
-Such candidates are required to submit for examination creative work, which is examined in conjunction with an appropriate exhibition (or recording of an exhibition), and an exegesis.
+For candidates producing non-print creative work as part of a higher degree by research, additional submission requirements are described in this section.
+Such candidates are required to submit for examination, creative work which is examined in conjunction with an appropriate exhibition (or recording of an exhibition), and an exegesis.

-7.1 A candidate must advise the Office of Research of the date of their final exhibition and submit the relevant ‘Advice of Intention to Submit Form’, stipulating dates, times and locations of exhibition/s, two months prior to the first exhibition date.
+7.1 A candidate must advise the Graduate Research School of the date of their final exhibition and submit the relevant ‘Notice of Intention to Submit Form’, stipulating dates, times and locations of exhibition/s, two months prior to the first exhibition date.
 In cases where there is to be more than one exhibition, candidates must include a listing of all exhibition dates.

 7.3 With respect to the exhibition of the creative work, the examiners are invited, but not required, to attend the exhibition.